-Sundance Canyon Trail is a 6.2 mile moderately trafficked loop trail located near Alberta, Alberta, Canada that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+Sundance Canyon Trail is a 6.2 mile moderately trafficked loop trail located near Banff, Alberta, Canada that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from May until October.

 Beautiful hike, has a very Johnston Canyon feel but with way less people!